Vorkharium/vorkharium.github.io/_posts/2024-11-20-HTB-DevVortex-Write-up.md

 www-data
 ```

-If we have problems triggering our reverse shell, try clicking on Save and then Template Preview.
+If we still have problems triggering our reverse shell, try clicking on Save and then Template Preview.

 Lets upgrade our shell now: